Michael Hooper (rugby union): Super Rugby

 Hooper made his Brumbies debut in 2010, as stand-in for the injured George Smith.
+Hooper would score a try on debut as the Brumbies ran out 30-23 victors over the Chiefs in Canberra.

 After a breakout season for the Brumbies in 2012, he was signed by the New South Wales Waratahs for the 2013 season.
 2012 had been a standout year for Hooper who won numerous accolades including Best Forward (for the Brumbies), the ARU's Rookie of Year and placing third for the John Eales Medal after playing less than half of the polling games.

 In 2013, Hooper played every Waratahs Super Rugby game of the season and he won the Australian Super 15 Player of the Year award, as well as the Waratahs' Player of the Year award.

 On the 1st of March 2014, Hooper was named captain for the Waratahs' clash with the Queensland Reds after team regular Dave Dennis was ruled out due to injury received in the Waratahs' first game of 2014 against the Western Force.
 Hooper led the Waratahs to a 32–5 win over the Reds at ANZ Stadium and went on to play all the remaining games of the 2014 season including the Grand Final against the Crusaders in which he captained the side to a 33–32 win at ANZ Stadium.
 It was the franchise's maiden Super Rugby title.

+On 18 March 2017, Hooper played his 100th Super Rugby match, against his former team, the Brumbies.
+Aged just 25 years and 140 days, this made him the youngest and fastest player in Super Rugby history to reach the 100-cap milestone.
+The Waratahs would fall short of victory, as the Brumbies ran out 28-12 winners in Sydney.

+On 20 April 2019, Hooper would make his 100th Super Rugby appearance for the Waratahs in a 23-20 victory over the Rebels at the Sydney Cricket Ground.

 Top League

-In August 2020, it was announced that Hooper had signed to play for the Japanese Top League club Toyota Verblitz for the 2020–21 season, marking his first serious move to play domestic rugby outside the Super Rugby since starting his career with the Brumbies in 2010.
+In August 2020, it was announced that Hooper had signed to play for the Japanese Top League club Toyota Verblitz for the 2020–21 season, marking his first serious move to play domestic rugby outside Super Rugby since starting his career with the Brumbies in 2010.

+In January 2025, Hooper came out of retirement after signing a short-term deal with Toyota Verblitz.
+He would play the remainder of the season for the team before making his second and final retirement from professional rugby.